antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 Return to the main page and select “View a geneset (Heatmap)” again.
 Press ‘next’.
 Now from the gene selection dropdown list, select ‘geneset_broad_2012_oncogenic’ and press ‘next’.
 Again press next.
 Now, from the gene set(s), area select a complete beta catenin (BCAT) signature (Hold CTRL key to select a UP and a DN gene set combination).
 Press ‘next’ again to create a heatmap representation.
 Are the 2 groups also separated on the basis of the BCAT signature?

+**Question 6a: Clinical relevance**

+Genes that show a big difference in their expression between normal and adenoma tissue can be of clinical relevance.
+To see whether this is the case we can investigate their expression in multiple datasets

+Try to find out whether the three most differentially expressed genes identified in Question 1b (AXIN2, SORD and CDH3) show a similar expression pattern in other tumors.
+Do this by using Mega Sampler.
+(Chapter 10 of the tutorial book).
+In the main menu select in section I , Across datasets Use the preset: Practicum001.

+**Question 6b:**

+Are there drug targets listed in the list of differentially expressed genes?
+If so, in which of the 2 possible groups are they listed?

+**Question 7a:Investigate specific genes**

+In the previous exercises we have focused on the differences between two groups within the colon dataset.
+Another starting point of your analyses could be a gene of interest.
+We already encountered AXIN2 in our analysis.

+Try to analyze which genes show a correlated expression pattern with AXIN2 in our dataset.
+Which genes are in the top3?
+(See chapter 7 of the tutorial, “Find genes correlating with your genes of interest”)

+**Question 7b:**

+In the differential expression analysis between normal and adenoma samples, we also found AXIN2 to be differentially expressed.
+Therefore it is possible that the correlation analysis is biased (in other words, the correlation is solely caused by the 2 groups of samples).

+To investigate whether there is a bias, we can inspect the correlations for the top 3 genes of the correlation analysis in 2GeneView by clicking on the gene name.
+Tip: You can use 2GeneView to select for a subset of samples (so you can assess the significance of correlation in only the adenoma’s or only the normal samples).

+**Question 7c:**

+You can strengthen the argument of a correlation between 2 genes if such a relation can be identified in other cohorts as well.
+In R2, we can easily check this relation in all datasets that are available by using the ‘2D-distribution’ from the 2GeneView page.

+Examine the 2D distribution of the gene which is most promising.
+Is this correlation only found in our dataset or does this correlation also apply to other datasets?